uiuc-ling-cl/uiuc-ling-cl.github.io/ling506_ml/syllabus.md

 #### Excused absence

-If a student will be absent from class for any reason, the student is expected to inform the course instructor and TA ahead of time should the student wish to receive penalty-free credit:
+If a student will be absent from class for any reason, the student is expected to inform the course instructor ahead of time should the student wish to receive penalty-free credit:

-* Each absence must be separately reported ahead of time via a private post on Piazza to the instructor and TA
+* Each absence must be separately reported ahead of time via a private post on Piazza to the instructor
 * Each Piazza post must be filed under the folder "excused-absence"
 * Each Piazza post must list the date of the absence
 * Each Piazza post must list the reason for the absence